pamelamartello/pamelamartello.github.io/content/portfolio/work16.md

 #### Advice # 4
 ##### *about gold plating*

 Some elements of your jewelry have been gold plated.
 This means they have a thin layer of 18k yellow gold, on top of the brass.
-Within the years, usage and care, this thin layer might run off, if this ever happens to you, don’t panic the gold plating can be re-done again.
+Gold plated jewellery will wear off over time, but taking good care of them will slow down the process.
+And remember gold plating can be re-done again, so you can get back that shine at any time!

 ![care instructions](/img/moon_dance_care/care_4.png)

 #### Advice # 5
+##### *cleaning your jewelry*

+After each wear, it is recommended to clean your jewelry with a soft cloth to remove any natural skin oils.

+When cleaning, very gently wipe your gold plated jewellery with a soft polishing cloth.
+Do not scrub or rub as this can prematurely wear away the layer of gold.

+Silver jewellery can be cleaned in warm soapy water.
+Please ensure that it is rinsed thoroughly and dried before storing to avoid it tarnishing.
+Alternatively you can polish your silver jewellery with a soft polishing cloth.

+#### Advice # 6
+##### *exchange and Return Policy*

+All our pieces are made with lots of care and love and we hope that they brighten up your day and make you feel special when wearing them.
+However, if your product presents any damage within 7 days of the purchase, we will repair it for free or exchange it for a new one. (you will be responsible for paying for your own shipping costs for returning your item).
+After 7 days of your purchase we can replace or repair it at a cost.

+![care instructions](/img/moon_dance_care/care_5.png)

+#### Advice # 5
 ##### *customer service!*

-And last but not least, we are here to help or give you tips!
-If you ever damage *(we hope you don't)* or need a cleaning service of your jewelry, contact me!
+And last but not least, we are here to give you any advice you need, just contact us!

-![care instructions](/img/moon_dance_care/care_5.png)

 ##### *let's stay in touch!*
 **pamelamartelloarana@gmail.com** //
-wechat id:**pamelamartello**
+wechat id:**pamartellojewelry**